 Typical costs:

-The biggest factors affecting the cost of a birth are: whether it is vaginal or Cesarean; whether there are complications; and the length of the hospital stay.
+The biggest factors affecting the cost of a birth are: whether it is vaginal or cesarean delivery; whether there are complications; and the length of the hospital stay.
 Geographical location also plays a part; baby delivery is most expensive in the Northeast and on the West coast and least expensive in the south.
-For patients not covered by health insurance, the typical cost of a vaginal delivery without complications ranges from about $9,000 to $17,000 or more, depending on geographic location and whether there is a discount for uninsured patients.
-The typical cost for a C-section without complications or a vaginal delivery with complications ranges from about $14,000 to $25,000 or more.
+For patients not covered by health insurance, the typical expenditures for a vaginal delivery without complications ranges from about $9,000 to $17,000 or more.
+The typical expenditures for a C-section without complications or a vaginal delivery with complications ranges from about $10,000 to $25,000 or more.

-For patients with insurance, out-of-pocket costs usually range from under $500 to $3,000 or more, depending on the plan.
+For patients with insurance, out-of-pocket costs usually range from under $500 to $4,500 or more, depending on the plan.
 Out-of-pocket expenses typically include copays -- usually $15 to $30 for a doctor visit and about $200 to $500 for inpatient services for delivery.
 Some insurance plans only cover a percentage -- usually about 80 to 90 percent after a deductible is met, so you can easily end up reaching your yearly out-of-pocket maximum.
-In most plans, that ranges from about $1,500 to $3,000.
-According to a study by the March of Dimes Foundation, the average out-of-pocket cost for a vaginal delivery for privately insured patients was $463 and for a C-section, $523.

 Usually, the baby receives a separate bill, which typically ranges from $1,500 to $4,000 for a healthy baby delivered at term.
-For a premature baby with complications who has to spend weeks in a neonatal intensive care unit, this bill can reach tens of thousands of dollars.
+For a premature baby with complications who has to spend weeks in a neonatal intensive care unit, this bill can reach tens of thousands of dollars, and the bills can easily hit an insurance plan's out-of-pocket maximum.

 After delivery, the baby will be examined by your doctor or a pediatrician.
 The U.S. Department of Health & Human Services gives an overview of the immediate medical attention a baby needs right after birth.

-You probably will stay in the hospital one to two days, if you delivered vaginally, or three to four days, if you had a Cesarean delivery.
+You probably will stay in the hospital one to two days, if you delivered vaginally, or three to four days, if you had a C-section delivery.

 Additional costs:

 Induction of labor, usually with drugs, costs extra.
-FamilyDoctor.org offers an overview of labor induction.
+The Mayo Clinic[4] offers an overview of labor induction.

 A private room can cost several hundred dollars extra per day out-of-pocket.